redis-developer/movify/README.md

 Collection {id, name, description}
 ```

-Sidenote:
+### Sidenote:

-we initially thought we could have a good use case for the RediSearch module,
+Initially, we thought we could have a good use case for the RediSearch module,
 and wrote some code in `backend/redis_util/rs.py`.
 The current app doesn't
 use the module anymore.